The information on this page looks at competitive football and social football.

 The appropriate level of expertise and/or training required to conduct an activity will be dependent on whether the teacher's/instructor's role is one of supervision, instruction or coaching.
 Other factors to be considered are the nature of the activity, the age, ability and experience of the students involved.

-The School Sport Unit, in partnership with Football NSW and the FFA, offers the following professional learning workshops for teachers:
+The School Sport Unit, in partnership with Football NSW and the Football Australia, offers the following professional learning workshops for teachers: